 - The courts were consistent in sentencing.

 - To properly evaluate a criminal justice response to domestic violence, the general criminal behavior of the person who abused should be taken into account.

 - Men in the study were antisocial, persistently criminal, and engaged in domestic violence as part of their general criminal activities.

 - Deterrence was unlikely to work for the person convicted of a crime in this study.

 Another study that examined a specialized domestic violence probation program in Rhode Island found that mandatory attendance at batterer programs and no-contact orders routinely issued at sentencing did not protect the women from further abuse.

-This same study found that more than one-third of probationers were arrested for a new domestic violence offense within the first 2 months, and almost 60 percent were arrested within the first 6 months.
-Probationers who had the highest re-abuse rates were those who had committed prior crimes (not just domestic violence) and younger persons who abuse (teenagers and those in their 20s).
+This same study found that more than one-third of persons on probation were arrested for a new domestic violence offense within the first 2 months, and almost 60 percent were arrested within the first 6 months.
+People on probation who had the highest re-abuse rates were those who had committed prior crimes (not just domestic violence) and younger persons who abuse (teenagers and those in their 20s).

 Protections Orders May Reduce Intimate Partner (Domestic) Violence